 - They harm or threaten to harm others

-- They are gravely disabled and cannot secure their own basic needs of food and clothes and shelter
+- They are gravely disabled and cannot secure their own basic needs of food, clothes, and shelter

 What Happens During a 5150?